War photography: Further development

 Also during the Civil War, George S. Cook captured what is likely and sometimes believed to be the world's first photographs of actual combat, during the Union bombardment of Confederate fortifications near Charleston – his wet-plate photographs taken under fire show explosions and Union ships firing at southern positions September 8, 1863.
 By coincidence, northern photographers Haas and Peale made a photographic plate of USS New Ironsides in combat September 7, 1863.

-The most lethal war in South American history was the Paraguayan War of 1865–1870.
-It was also the first occasion for South American war photography.
-In June 1866, the Montevideo firm of Bate y Compañía commissioned the Uruguayan photographer Javier López to travel to the field of battle.
+The first South American war to be photographed was the Paraguayan War of 1865–1870.
+In June 1866, the Montevideo firm of Bate y Compañía commissioned Uruguayan photographer Javier López to travel to the field of battle.

 López used the wet-plate collodion process, making and developing his plates in a portable darkroom.
 The plates were sensitive to blue light only; his darkroom was an orange tent.
 This was the first time photography had covered South American warfare and his images became iconic.
 The firm did send a photographer to cover the Siege of Paysandú the year before, but he arrived after the fighting was over.
 He captured images of the ruined town and corpses in a street.

 The Second Anglo-Afghan War of 1878–1880 was photographed by John Burke who traveled with the British forces.
 This was a commercial venture with the hope of selling albums of war photographs.

 British war photographer Francis Gregson was attached to the Anglo-Egyptian troops under the command of Herbert Kitchener during the reconquest of the Sudan.
 Gregson is believed to have been the author of an album of 232 photographs called "Khartoum 1898", taken during the Anglo-Egyptian military campaign in Sudan from 1896 – 98.
 Documenting the advance of British troops and their victory over the Mahdist forces, he published not only numerous pictures of the Anglo-Egyptian troops and their officers, but also photographs of Anglo-Egyptian troops looting dead enemies and defeated Sudanese, like the commander at the Battle of Atbara, Emir Mahmoud.